-We’ve been working with Bristol Council and Jamie’s Food Revolution for the past year to help promote sugar awareness and transition Bristol into a ‘Sugar Smart’ city.
+We’ve been working with Bristol Council and Jamie’s Food Foundation for the past year to help promote sugar awareness and transition Bristol into a ‘Sugar Smart’ city.
 As a company, we’ve already made some steps towards being Sugar Smart with a healthier outlook and changes here and there, but this month, our Account Director and keen marathon runner Sally went one step further, taking on the Sugar Smart challenge by adopting everything we’ve learnt into her day to day eating habits.

 Let’s hand over to Sally and find out how it went!